kubernetes-sigs/cri-tools/docs/benchmark.md

 - Run the benchmark tests using `ginkgo`
 - Output the test results to STDOUT

-critest connects to Unix: `unix:///var/run/dockershim.sock` or Windows: `tcp://localhost:3735` by default.
+critest connects to Unix: `unix:///var/run/containerd.sock` or Windows: `tcp://localhost:3735` by default.
 For other runtimes, the endpoint can be set by flags `--runtime-endpoint` and `--image-endpoint`.

 ## Additional options

 - `-ginkgo.focus`: Only run the tests that match the regular expression.
 - `-image-endpoint`: Set the endpoint of image service.
 Same with runtime-endpoint if not specified.
 - `-runtime-endpoint`: Set the endpoint of runtime service.
-Default to Unix: `unix:///var/run/dockershim.sock` or Windows: `tcp://localhost:3735`.
+Default to Unix: `unix:///var/run/containerd.sock` or Windows: `tcp://localhost:3735`.

+   **Note:** The default endpoints are deprecated.
+Always set the `--runtime-endpoint`.
+Performance might be affected as each default connection attempt takes n-seconds to complete before timing out and going to the next in sequence.

 - `-benchmarking-params-file`: optional path to a YAML file containing parameters describing which benchmarks should be run.
 - `-benchmarking-output-dir`: optional path to a pre-existing directory in which to write JSON files detailing the results of the benchmarks.
 - `-ginkgo.skip`: Skip the tests that match the regular expression.
-- `-h`: Should help and all supported options.
+- `-h`: Show help and all supported options.